spinalcordtoolbox/spinalcordtoolbox/documentation/sphinx/source/api.rst

 *******************

-The modules spinalcordtoolbox.reports.qc_ and spinalcordtoolbox.reports.slice_ are used to generate `Quality Control`_ reports.
+The modules spinalcordtoolbox.reports.qc_ and spinalcordtoolbox.reports.slice_ are used to generate :ref:`qc` reports.

 spinalcordtoolbox.reports.qc